Gradient corrections to the quantum effective action: Introduction

 where we stress that the tree-level two-point vertex function is evaluated on the background fields.
 The tree-level propagator $i\Delta_{cb}$ is defined as the operator inverse of the tree-level two-point vertex function,

-where $D$ is the number of dimensions and summation over repeated field indices is assumed.
-With this equation~(\ref{1 loop effective action}) can be recast as,
+where $D$ is the number of dimensions, summation over repeated field indices is assumed, and we set $\hbar=1$.
+Using the previous definition, equation~(\ref{1 loop effective action}) can be recast as,

-where we set $\hbar=1$.
 The Feynman propagator is a two-point function with time-ordered product of fields, and therefore it satisfies the following symmetry requirement:

 In the multifield case, the propagator is invariant under the simultaneous exchange of points $x \leftrightarrow x'$ and transposition in flavour $a \leftrightarrow c$~\footnote{ Needless to say, in the single field case, the propagator is invariant under the exchange of the points.}.
-This directly translates into another equation of motion for the propagator:
+This transposition property follows immediately from the definition of the propagator,